langleyfoxall/modules-laravel/README.md

 # Modules Laravel

 Package for building modular laravel applications.
+Master is used for development, check versioned branches for stable releases.

 ## Installation